 However, in unusual cases where export falls behind and nodes fail and rejoin consecutively, it is possible for gaps to occur in all the available queues.
 When this happens, VoltDB issues a warning to the console (and via SNMP) and waits for the missing data to be resolved.
 You can also use the @Statistics system procedure with the EXPORT selector to determine exactly what records are and are not present in the queues.
-If the gap cannot be resolved (usually by rejoining a failed server), you must use the voltadmin export release command to free the queue and resume export at the next available record.
+If the gap cannot be resolved (usually by rejoining a failed server), you must use the voltadmin export release command (specifying the stream or table and the export target with the --source and --target qualifiers, respectively) to free the queue and resume export at the next available record.